langchain-ai/langgraph/docs/docs/concepts/memory.md

 ## What is Memory?

-Memory in the context of LLMs and AI applications refers to the ability to process, store, and effectively recall information from past interactions.
-With memory, your agents can learn from feedback and provide more relevant outputs to users.
+Memory in AI applications refers to the ability to process, store, and effectively recall information from past interactions.
+With memory, your agents can learn from feedback and adapt to users' preferences.
 This guide is divided into two sections based on the scope of memory recall: short-term memory and long-term memory.

-**Short-term memory**, or thread-scoped memory, can be recalled _at any time_ **from within** a single conversational thread with a user.
+**Short-term memory**, or [thread](persistence.md#threads)-scoped memory, can be recalled at any time **from within** a single conversational thread with a user.
 LangGraph manages short-term memory as a part of your agent's [state](low_level.md#state).
-State is persisted to a database using a [checkpointer](persistence.md#checkpoints), so the thread can be resumed at any time.
-Updates to short-term memory are triggered any time you invoke the graph or any time a step completes.
+State is persisted to a database using a [checkpointer](persistence.md#checkpoints) so the thread can be resumed at any time.
+Updates to short-term memory occur any time you invoke the graph or any time a step completes.
+State recalled any time a step begins.

 **Long-term memory** is shared **across** conversational threads.
-It can be recalled _at any time_ and in any node.
-Memories are scoped to any custom namespace, not just within a single thread.
-LangGraph provides [stores](persistence.md#memory-store) to let you save and recall long-term memories.
+It can be recalled _at any time_ and **in any thread**.
+Memories are scoped to any custom namespace, not just within a single thread ID.
+LangGraph provides [stores](persistence.md#memory-store) ([reference doc](https://langchain-ai.github.io/langgraph/reference/store/#langgraph.store.base.BaseStore)) to let you save and recall long-term memories.

 Both are important to understand and implement for your application.